surya-melarkode/devops-secrets-training/README.md

 > [!IMPORTANT]
 > Disclaimer: I specify Azure, AKS, Vault, ..etc. because, its what I have experience with.
-> The tools discussed today are be used in any environment.
+> The tools discussed today can be used in any environment.

 > [!IMPORTANT]
 > Disclaimer: The code in shell script was put together using example code found in various resources.